The Dangers of Toxic Contaminated Water in America

 How should you address this issue?

-We can wait for the water to clear contaminants and be tested to be zero percent free from toxic chemicals.
-However, that will cost us unimaginable numbers of years, perhaps because it should be clear that this will be an eternal circle of solutions and failure.
+We can wait for the water to clear of contaminants and be tested to ensure it is 100% free from toxic chemicals.
+However, that will cost us unimaginable numbers of years because it should be clear that this will be an eternal circle of solutions and failure.

 Nonetheless, there are still ways to combat the issue of contaminated water.

-One option is to have your pipes fixed and maintained regularly or to use a simple device that guarantees a 99.9999% removal of toxic chemicals and other contaminants.
+One option is to have your pipes regularly fixed and maintained, or to use a simple device that guarantees a 99.9999% removal of toxic chemicals and other contaminants.

 Many products in the market promise quality service and deliver safe, healthy, and reliable water to your household.
-All that is left for you is to carefully choose which one is the best and is worthy of your trust.
+All that is left for you is to choose which one is the best, carefully, and is worthy of your trust.

 If it can help, check out Berkey's website.
 It contains all the necessary information and answers to your questions regarding solving this water crisis.